-Reading Alastair Leslie's 300 Years of Tobacco Stoppers and it seems that the combination of tools for smokers went back to the seventeeth century and endured throughout the eighteenth, usually the pricker was held within the stem of the stopper.
+Reading Alastair Leslie's 300 Years of Tobacco Stoppers and it seems that the combination of tools for smokers went back to around the date of this piece and endured throughout the eighteenth, usually a pricker was held within the stem of a stopper.
+There is an interesting stamped mark to one grip that appears to be a crown over two initials.

 20 inches long.